What is a carpet beetle?

 As stated in the paragraph above, there are several things that you can do to aid in the elimination of carpet beetles.
-In an effort to maintain and/or prevent future carpet beetle infestations, an American Pest professional will service your home and treat the area(s) with the appropriate products after you have laundered or cleaned infested items and areas.
-Contact us today to learn more
+To maintain and/or prevent future carpet beetle infestations, an American Pest professional will service your home and treat the area(s) with the appropriate products.
+This step occurs after you have laundered or cleaned infested items and areas.
+Contact us today to learn more.

 How soon can you get provide treatment for carpet beetles?

 At American Pest, we pride ourselves on our speed and level of service.
 For that reason, we make every effort to make sure we are with you the same or very next day.